jellyfin-archive/jellyfin-docs/general/networking/nginx.md

 "[Nginx](https://www.nginx.com/) (pronounced "engine X") is a web server which can also be used as a reverse proxy, load balancer, mail proxy and HTTP cache.
 The software was created by Igor Sysoev and first publicly released in 2004.[9]
 A company of the same name was founded in 2011 to provide support and Nginx plus paid software." - [Wikipedia](https://en.wikipedia.org/wiki/Nginx)

+## Nginx from a subdomain (jellyfin.example.org)

+> [!WARNING]
+> HTTP is insecure.
+The following configuration is provided for ease of use only.
+If you are planning on exposing your server over the Internet you should setup HTTPS.
+[Let's Encrypt](https://letsencrypt.org/getting-started/) can provide free TLS certificates which can be installed easily via [certbot](https://certbot.eff.org/).

 Create the file `/etc/nginx/conf.d/jellyfin.conf` which will forward requests to Jellyfin.

 ```